python/cpython/Doc/tutorial/controlflow.rst

 * Name your classes and functions consistently; the convention is to use ``CamelCase`` for classes and ``lower_case_with_underscores`` for functions and methods.
-Always use ``self`` as the name for the first method argument.
+Always use ``self`` as the name for the first method argument (see :ref:`tut-firstclasses` for more on classes and methods).

 * Don't use fancy encodings if your code is meant to be used in international environments.
 Plain ASCII works best in any case.